 A ceasefire in Gaza between the Israeli military and Palestinians has entered its second day.
-On Sunday, Israeli troops pulled out of Gaza ending — at least temporarily — a five-month offensive that has killed more than 400 Palestinians including at least 74 Palestinians under the age of 18.
+On Sunday, Israeli troops pulled out of Gaza, ending, at least temporarily, a five-month offensive that has killed more than 400 Palestinians, including at least 74 Palestinians under the age of 18.
 Thousands of Palestinian security officers are now patrolling the northern Gaza Strip to prevent militant groups from firing homemade rockets into southern Israel.

-Israel Radio is reporting that Israeli Prime Minister Ehud Olmert, Palestinian President Mahmood Abbas and Secretary of State Condoleezza Rice will soon meet in a three-way summit.
-Earlier today Olmert gave a major address on Israel-Palestinian relations.
+Israel Radio is reporting that Israeli Prime Minister Ehud Olmert, Palestinian President Mahmoud Abbas and Secretary of State Condoleezza Rice will soon meet in a three-way summit.
+Earlier today, Olmert gave a major address on Israel-Palestinian relations.
 He called on Palestinians to renounce violence and give up their insistence on the right of return for refugees.
 Olmert also said Israel would be willing to release many Palestinian prisoners in exchange for Gilad Shalit, the Israeli soldier captured this summer.
 Israel has not yet agreed to stop carrying out attacks in the West Bank.
-Earlier today Israeli forces shot dead a Palestinian fighter and a woman near Jenin.
+Earlier today, Israeli forces shot dead a Palestinian fighter and a woman near Jenin.

 On Sunday, Jordan’s King Abdullah warned the Middle East could soon face three civil wars—in Iraq, Lebanon and the Palestinian territories.

 King Abdullah’s comments on ABC’s This Week came three days after the Shiite neighborhood of Sadr City in Baghdad suffered what has been described as the deadliest attack on Iraqis since the war began.
-For eight hours, a barrage of car bombs, mortars and missiles struck the neighborhood leaving over 215 Shiites dead.
+For eight hours, a barrage of car bombs, mortars and missiles struck the neighborhood, leaving over 215 Shiites dead.
 Sunni militants were blamed for the attacks.
 Hundreds of more Iraqis died over the weekend in reprisal killings.
 On Friday, members of a Shiite militia reportedly grabbed six Sunnis as they left a mosque and burned them alive.
 On Sunday, two mortar rounds hit a U.S. military post in eastern Baghdad, setting it on fire.

 Residents of Baghdad say the violence is at its worst yet.